 There is something magical about the unpredictable surface effects that result from atmospheric firing techniques.
 Unfortunately, these types of kilns aren't accessible to many potters.

-But, as Steven Hill points out in today's post (an excerpt from the March 2012 issue of Ceramics Monthly), firing to cone 6 in an electric kiln does not mean you can't get beautiful atmospheric-like results.
+But, as Steven Hill points out in today's post (an excerpt from Ceramic Monthly's Guide to Materials & Glazes), firing to cone 6 in an electric kiln does not mean it is impossible to get beautiful atmospheric-like results.
 Read on to discover how Steven makes it happen in an electric kiln.
 And as a bonus, Steven shares his firing guide, as well as some of his glazes recipes like the ones shown on his platter to the right!
 Woohoo! - Jennifer Poellot Harnetty, editor.

 Firing for Atmospheric-like Effects in an Electric Kiln